Read Frequently Asked Questions

 - Clinical Studies Directors

-Dr. Hanover, has worked in clinical research for over 30 years, as a Principal Investigator for studies funded by national agencies such as NIMH, Veteran’s Affairs, and DOD as well as various private pharmaceutical and medical device companies, as a Professor teaching research methods, biostatistics, and evidence-based medicine at the University of Utah School of Medicine, a Consultant to the Utah State Department of Health, and Director of Clinical Research for Techniscan Medical Systems.
+Dr. Rita Hanover has worked in clinical research for over 30 years as a principal investigator for studies funded by national agencies such as NIMH, Veteran’s Affairs, and DOD as well as various private pharmaceutical and medical device companies.
+As a professor, she taught research methods, biostatistics, and evidence-based medicine at the University of Utah School of Medicine, and also served as a consultant to the Utah State Department of Health, and as a director of clinical research for Techniscan Medical Systems.
 She has concurrently held consulting positions for such companies as Pherin Pharmaceuticals, Utah Cancer Specialists, Montgomery-Watson Environmental Engineering, and Planned Parenthood Federation of America.
 She earned a Regulatory Affairs Certification (RAC) in 2006 through RAPS, and is also a member of the Society of Clinical Research Associates (SOCRA), and the American Statistical Association (AMSTAT).

 This webinar is directed toward professionals in two broad groups.
-For those on the side of new drug/device developments that may have safety, ease of administration, or economic or advantages over current treatment, this discussion will explain nontraditional clinical trial designs necessary for indication designation and labeling.
-For those who need to intelligently evaluate clinical study design and outcome, for business, regulatory, or evidence-based medical decisions, this is a discussion about how to determine the adequacy and merit of a particular study.
+For those on the side of new drug/device developments that may have safety, ease of administration or advantages over current treatment, this discussion will explain nontraditional clinical trial designs necessary for indication designation and labeling.
+For those who need to intelligently evaluate clinical study design and outcome for business, regulatory, or evidence-based medical decisions, this is a discussion about how to determine the adequacy and merit of a particular study.